fromlc/ClimbingStairs/README.md

 ## Climbing Stairs

-Given a staircase of n steps which you can climb either one or two steps at a time, how many unique ways to climb all n steps?
-The order of steps matters.
+Given a staircase of n steps, which you can climb either one or two steps at a time, how many unique ways to climb all n steps?

-This is [problem 70 on LeetCode.com][leetcode.com 70].
+This is [problem 70 on LeetCode.com][leetcode 70], nicely [discussed on EnjoyAlgorithms.com][enjoyalgorithms climbing stairs].

 ### Example 1